SkyCreates/FrameChanger/README.md

 ### Changing Wallpaper

 - Click "Change Wallpaper" to set a random wallpaper from your favorites.
+- Use "Preview Wallpaper" to see a random wallpaper before applying it.
+- "Set Local Image" lets you choose any image on your computer.
 - Double-click a title in the favorites list to set a specific wallpaper.

 ### Auto Wallpaper Changer